Unparalleled biodiversity in the greatest wilderness on earth

 After sunset, experience the Amazon’s nocturnal magic as you glide through the flooded igapós, revealing the hidden world of birds, sloths, snakes and alligators

-Take canoe ride excursions through the Amazonian creeks, waterways and flood forest of the Rio Negro
+Take private canoe excursions through the Amazonian creeks, waterways and flood forest of the Rio Negro

-Spend time getting to know some of the local communities and learning about their traditions during Amazon cultural experiences
+Be invited to spend time getting to know some of the local communities and learn about their traditions and life in the Amazon rainforest

 Charles Kronsten